 Screech!
 I can hear the breaks squealing in some of your minds as you are already anticipating certain students who may refuse to sing.

 That’s OK!
 I either ask those students to sing quietly under their breath (and I promise to sing louder than them) or ask them to at least hum along with me while I sing.
-Most students, as long as you don’t make a big deal of it, will eventually forget their worries.
+As long as you don’t make a big deal of it, most students will eventually forget their worries.
 I also find that not looking students in the eye while we sing helps alleviate their self-conscious feelings.

 When I think of harmonizing, I also tend to think of it as more ear-based playing rather than simply reading a chord chart or lead sheet that is telling you what to play when.